 Frederick is well known for its delicious dining options so it should come as no surprise that you can find great coffee and doughnuts here as well.
-Starting off your morning with Frederick coffee and doughnuts is a treat for your tastebuds.
+Starting off your morning with Frederick coffee and doughnuts is a treat for your taste buds.
 If you need a little boost in the morning, it may be just the thing to get you going!

 The interior of the historic building has a modern coffeehouse vibe and is decorated once a month by a local artist.
 Outside, patio dining is perfect for enjoying the Arts and Entertainment District during warm weather months.
 Patrons can sip on coffee and espresso, free trade and loose leaf tea, tea lattes, and signature lattes, complete with amazing latte art.

-Owner Serina Roy has been roasting coffee for more than 15 years and recognizes that the potential flavor is locked in the raw bean.
-She knows that roasting is an artform.
-Samples are always available and you can purchase regular, decaffeinated and flavored coffee by the cup or buy the beans for use at home.
+Owner Serina Roy has been roasting coffee for more than 20 years and recognizes that the potential flavor is locked in the raw bean.
+She knows that roasting is an art form.
+Samples are always available and you can purchase regular, decaffeinated and flavored coffee by the cup, or buy the beans for use at home.
 They’ll even grind them for you depending on your brewing preferences.
 Local artists display their talents all around Dublin Roasters and the coffee shop is a regular meetup for book clubs, moms groups, knitting groups, friends, and professionals.

 Coffee and doughnuts go hand in hand and if you’re looking for doughnuts in Frederick, Glory Doughnuts is likely to come up in conversation.
 Their doughnuts were originally available at Café Nola where they made a name for themselves.
-Now they’ve opened up shop in downtown Frederick on East Church Street.
+They originally opened up shop in downtown Frederick on East Church Street, but recently relocated to West Patrick Street along Carroll Creek.
 Their doughnuts are hand-forged, small batch, vegan recipes made with local, organic ingredients.